Sophie Lutterlough: Personal life

+Lutterlough's first marriage, to Alvin Mack, ended in divorce but produced two children, Geraldine Yvonne and Barbara Jean Mack.
+Geraldine died in childhood.
 In 1941, Lutterlough married Henry E. Lutterlough.
 Henry Lutterlough was a member of the Earl Reece Stadtman biochemistry laboratory at the National Institutes of Health.
+They traveled extensively, including trips to Scandinavia, Hawaii and elsewhere in the United States.
+Barbara married Willis Hines in 1954 and they had two children, Barbara Elaine Hines and Bryan Edward Hines.
+Lutterlough remained close to her family and traveled frequently to visit them in New Jersey.
+Sophie and her daughter Barbara also took a Smithsonian-sponsored trip to China.
 Lutterlough was widowed, and in 1999, she moved to live with her daughter in Monroe Township, Middlesex County, New Jersey.
 She was a member of the People's Congregational Church from 1960, and the first soprano in the choir.
 She joined the Cross of Glory Lutheran Church and its choir when she moved to New Jersey.
 Lutterlough died in Monroe Township on 11 February 2009, at the age of 98.

 Honors

 In 1979, a mite of the genus Pygmephorus was named for her.
 Pygmephorus lutterloughae is a large mite, described from a sample in the NMNH collection (No. 3782), collected in Oregon in 1970.

 In 1983 when she retired from the Smithsonian, Lutterlough was honored with an Exemplary Service award.